thoughtbot/maybe_haskell/book/haskell-basics/functions.md

 into it yet.
 For now, feel free to mentally treat the thing after the last arrow as the return type.

-After the type signature we give the function's name (`add`) and names for any arguments it takes (`x` and `y`).
+After the type signature, we give the function's name (`add`) and names for any arguments it takes (`x` and `y`).
 On the other side of the `=`, we define an expression using those names.